ywnch/buskit/README.md

 ## A ready-to-use python toolkit for bus data streaming, analytics, and simulation with real-time, historical, and artificial bus trajectory data

-Author: Yuwen Chang (M.S. at NYU CUSP 2018)
+Author: Yuwen Chang (Research Engineer @LARC, SMU)

 ## This toolkit is meant to be…